neil7057/beach_hut_society/README.md

     -   The comment, edit and delete buttons for the thread are hidden whilst the comment is being created.

     -   The user must be logged in for the 'Comment' option to appear.

-The comment body is validated for minimum character rules.
+    -   The comment body is validated for minimum character rules.
 Content body is a mandatory field.

+    -   Large Comment Body messages text wrap appropriately.

     -   Errors are presented as a Flash message below the sub menu and hero image.

     -   Successful submission generates a confirmation Flash message and creates a record on the Comments table linked to the correct Thread and User.
 This was tested by online enquiry and psql query in the cli.

-     -  Users can edit and delete their own comments only, and menus only appear if the logged in user has the correct permissions.

     -   Admin users can edit and delete all comments.

  -  #### Comments Edit Testing
     -   The cursor is automatically positiioned at the start of the first input field.

-    -   The user must be logged in for the 'Comment' option to appear.
-The comment body is validated for minimum character rules.
+    -   The user must be logged in and be the owner of the comment for the 'edit' and 'delete' options to appear.

+    -   The comment body is validated for minimum character rules.
 Content body is a mandatory field.

+    -   Large Comment Body messages text wrap appropriately.

     -   Errors are presented as a Flash message below the sub menu and hero image.

-    -   Successful submission generates a confirmation Flash message and creates a record on the Comments table linked to the correct Thread and User.
+    -   Successful submission generates a confirmation Flash message and updates the correct record on the Comments table linked to the correct Thread and User.
 This is tested by online enquiry and psql query in the cli.

     -   Users can edit and delete their own comments only and menus only appear if the logged in user has the correct permissions.

     -   Admin users can edit and delete all comments.